15 min readComplete Guide

 Step 4: Format Content for AI Comprehension

-Beyond HTML structure, content formatting affects how well AI platforms understand and cite your content:
+Good HTML structure is necessary, but it's not enough.
+Content formatting affects how well AI platforms understand and cite your content too:

 1. Use Clear, Descriptive Headings